|

 -

 Utopian communities have been a part of America since its founding.
 We will take a closer look at some of the most important communities from the 17th to the 20th century and the religious, political, social and economic events that influenced their founding, development and legacies.
-Note: There are both an in-person and an online option for this course.
-Participants must choose only one option to attend; please ensure that you are registering for the option you prefer, as we may not be able to accommodate changes.
+Note: Participants may choose to attend each week either in-person or online.

 |